CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 ## Quickstart

 ### Introduction
 Hi!
 Glad to see you made it to the Quickstart guide!
 In this guide you are introduced to how CARTOframes can be used by data scientists in spatial analysis workflows.
-Using fake Starbucks revenue data, this guide walks through some common steps a data scientist takes to answer the following question: which stores are performing better than others?
+Using simulated Starbucks revenue data, this guide walks through some common steps a data scientist takes to answer the following question: which stores are performing better than others?

 Before you get started, we encourage you to have CARTOframes installed so you can get a feel for the library by using it: